Edouard99/Stress_Detection_ECG/README.md

   <img alt="Features Extraction" title="Features Extraction" src="./Media/features.PNG" >
 </p>

-I split the data of the 15 subjects into training, validation, and testing to avoid overfitting (as my features extracted from 20s samples with a sliding window picking training and validation/testing data on the same subject would cause overfitting).
+I split the data of the 15 subjects into training, validation, and testing to avoid overfitting (as my features are extracted from 20s samples with a sliding window picking training and validation/testing data on the same subject would cause overfitting).
 Subjects for training and validation have been permuted as I planned to use K-fold cross-validation (2 subjects in validation, 12 in training), so 91 possible datasets.
-I selected subject 17 to be my testing subject and I never included this subject in the creation of the fold datasets.
+I selected subject 17 to be my testing subject and I never included this subject in the creation of a fold dataset.

 <p align="center">
   <img alt="Kfold Datasets" title="Kfold Datasets" src="./Media/Dataset kfold.PNG" >
 </p>

-Finally, for each created Training dataset, I have chosen to discard incorrect data (for example :  2s between 2 peaks is not biologically possible) due to malfunctioning of the sensors creating troubles in the peak detection.
-I also have chosen to balance the data set to have 50\% of stress data and 50\% of non-stress data, to improve learning.
+Finally, for each created Training dataset, I have chosen to discard incorrect data (for example: 2s between 2 peaks is not biologically possible) due to malfunctioning of the sensors creating troubles in the peak detection.
+I also have chosen to balance the dataset with 50\% of stress data and 50\% of non-stress data, to improve learning.

 <p align="center">
   <img alt="Balancing Datasets" title="Balancing Datasets" src="./Media/balancing.PNG" >